kaicillin/mapleleaf-smp/src/site/notes/1. Information/Maple Leaf SMP Information.md

 ### Keep Inventory
 On
 ### Content
 Streams happen occasionally, and some post on TikTok about lore.
 Not everyone creates content, and there is not set schedule.
 Social are linked in every [[2.
 Maple Leaf Members/a.
 Members\|a.
-Members]]'s page.
+Members]] page.

+Season 2 is being planned.
+Slowly.